-Hail out damage on cotton was heavy in portions of the South Plains on May 31, and further wind and storms the morning of June 3rd may further injure cotton.
-Although I expect that much of the damaged cotton acres, particularly south of Littlefield will in fact replant to cotton, Extension has received numerous calls about other crop options, herbicide rotation restrictions, etc. Any marginal cotton stands or marginal cotton seedling health should be evaluated for possible termination.
+Hail out damage on cotton is often heavy this time of year.
+Although early damaged cotton may be replanted to cotton, Extension receives numerous inquiries about other crop options, herbicide rotation restrictions, etc. Any marginal cotton stands or marginal cotton seedling health should be evaluated for possible termination.
 In typical years at this point cotton might be replanted as soon as possible, especially south of Lubbock (full and reduced coverage insurance cut-off dates are later), or growers would consider taking insurance disaster payments and leave it at that, whereas others will consider replanting to catch crops.

-As we may encounter further significant hail damage on cotton in the coming weeks, growers with damaged cotton stands will await crop insurance adjuster decisions.
+As we may encounter further significant hail and wind damage on cotton in the coming weeks, growers with damaged cotton stands will await crop insurance adjuster decisions.
 Although your crop insurance may have considerable influence on your decision regarding damaged cotton, here are suggestions to keep in mind.